minima-global/minidocs/docs/runanode/android_v9_and_up.md

 :::

 ## How to use MiniDapps
+To learn more about MiniDapps, please see the [About MiniDapps](/docs/learn/minidapps/minidappsintro) section.

+The latest MiniDapps, developed by the Minima Team, are available to download from the **DAPP Store** page in the app.

-For guidance on how to use MiniDapps, please visit the Help section in the mobile app.
+For guidance on how to use MiniDapps, please visit the **Help** section in the mobile app.

-Additional information about MiniDapps can be found [here](/docs/learn/minidapps/minidappsintro).